 I have been a fellow at the Institute for Advanced Studies at Indiana University in Bloomington, Indiana, in 2002; a visiting professor at the National Museum for Ethnology in Osaka, Japan, in 2003; and a scholar in residence at Shangri-La, the Doris Duke Foundation for Islamic Art in Honolulu, Hawaii, in 2012.

 My main research interest is the narrative culture of the Muslim Near and Middle East.
 My PhD dissertation (1981) is a typology of Persian folktales, and my Habilitation ("second book"; 1992) is a study of jocular tales in pre-Mongol Arabic literature.
-In recent years, I have devoted considerable energy to exploring Persian popular literature in the nineteenth century and to studying the history of the Thousand and One Nights.
+In recent years, I devoted some energy to exploring Persian popular literature in the nineteenth century and to studying the history of the Thousand and One Nights.